Portland Branch Railway: Early attempts

 In 1866, another line was proposed on the Isle of Portland: the Easton and Church Hope Railway.
 It was to be on the south-east side of the island; it was intended as another line to bring quarried stone down to the water's edge where a new jetty would be constructed.
 The act of Parliament for the short line, the Easton and Church Hope Railway Act 1867 (30 & 31 Vict. c. clxvii), obtained royal assent on 25 July 1867, with a share capital of £25,000.
 It was to run from Sheepcroft, immediately north of Easton, to the top of the cliff above Church Ope Cove, where there was to be an inclined plane down to the foreshore.
 The line was to be made in a zigzag pattern and was to be broad gauge, with a 1-in-8 cable worked incline.
 After the 1867 incorporation, the company did not achieve very much until 1870, when representatives of commoners met.
 They had rights on some of the land to be crossed by the line and were due compensation.
 The sum of £850 was agreed.
-At the end of 1872, the parliamentary powers expired; 1,320 yards (1,200m) of the railway had been built but not put into operation, and £20,250 had been expended.
+At the end of 1872, the powers granted by the act of Parliament expired; 1,320 yards (1,200m) of the railway had been built but not put into operation, and £20,250 had been expended.

 As the years passed with no sign of any progress towards completion, shareholders' meetings began to be ignored by the proprietors.
 In 1884 a new board had arranged an act of Parliament, the Easton and Church Hope Railway (Portland Extension) Act 1884 (47 & 48 Vict. c. cclviii) to authorised a fundamental change of plan by the company: it would build a new line to link up with the Portland Railway, and abandon the unfinished section to Church Ope Cove.
 The act of Parliament was passed on 14 August 1884; despite the decision not to reach Church Ope, the company name was unchanged.
 The authorised share capital was £50,000.
 Most importantly running powers were obtained over the Admiralty line so as to reach and connect with Weymouth and Portland Railway.
 Having obtained the necessary authority, the company once again failed to act to construct the line, and in 1885 further plans were made for alterations to the route.
 The extremely ambitious intention now was to take over the Weymouth and Portland Railway, even though that company was successfully trading, and the Easton and Church Hope Railway itself had not so far run any trains whatsoever.
 The takeover never happened.